 Our executive offices and manufacturing facilities are located in the Iowa State University Research Park in Ames, Iowa.
-In June 2010, we completed the expansion of approximately 23,500 square foot facility, which includes executive offices as well as approximately 14,000 feet dedicated to manufacturing, testing and product storage.
-The manufacturing portion of the facility became operational on October 17, 2010.
-The lease expires January 31, 2020, and we have the option to extend the lease for two additional five-year periods upon the same terms as the base lease.
+We have approximately 26,616 square feet, comprising executive office space and space dedicated to manufacturing, testing and product storage, leased with the Iowa State University Research Park Corporation.
+The leases expire March 31, 2021, and we have the option to extend the leases for two additional five-year periods upon the same terms as the base lease.
+We lease an additional 23,544 square feet in Ames, Iowa under a lease expiring on January 31, 2020.